 Although the three categories are not “mutually exclusive or factually perfect, several general factors are useful under a totality of circumstances test to determine whether an issue is one of state, local, or mixed local and state concern, including the need for statewide uniformity of regulation, extraterritorial impact, other state interests, and local interests.”4

-Colorado state law also preempts local laws that would restrict a person’s ability to travel with a firearm in a private vehicle.
-Specifically, section 18-12-105.6(2)(b) provides:
+The broad repeal in 2021 left in place a state law that preempts local laws that would restrict a person’s ability to travel with a firearm in a private vehicle.6

-Local governments may still enact regulations prohibiting the open carrying of firearms in a building or specific area within the local government’s jurisdiction, as long as the local government posts signs to that effect.8
+Additionally, local governments may also enact regulations prohibiting the open carrying of firearms in a building or specific area within the local government’s jurisdiction, as long as the local government posts signs to that effect.10

 Other Statutory Provisions